ChenghaoMou/chenghaomou.github.io/pytorch-ecosystem-day-2021.md

 	- `Avalanche`: Continual Learning

 - NLP, Multi-modal
-	- `MMF` A modular framework for multi-modal research (specialized encoders for each modality and fusion with )
+	- `MMF` A modular framework for multi-modal research (specialized encoders for each modality and fusion with transformers/concatenation)
+- Performance & Profiler
+	-